 Jill’s involvement with circus intervention research has been published in the Australian Journal of Occupational Therapy.
 She has been noted for her innovative work in combining community circus with occupational therapy to promote the acquisition of life skills among diverse populations.

-Alberto holds a Bachelor in Electromechanical and Msc in Management Engineer, specialising in Social Innovation and Sustainable Operations.
+Alberto holds a Bachelor in Electromechanical and Msc in Management Engineering, specialising in social innovation and sustainable operations.
 He has always been curious about other cultures and connecting with people, sharing ideas and experiences.
 He has a very entrepreneurial mind, constantly generating new ideas, better when combined with social participation and community interaction.

 Alberto has always been interested in circus.
-In February 2019, he brought his community development and juggling skills to the CircusAid project in Lombok and has decided to continue with us in Athens.
+In February 2019, he volunteered with the CircusAid project in Lombok and continued with us in Athens for the 2019 residency project.
 His interests of social participation and community interaction along with circus are a perfect fit for this year’s project in the camps along with strategic planning for future collaborations.

 “Whilst a certain amount of aid (woefully insufficient as it may be) exists for the clothing and housing of these refugees, opportunities for engagement in activities are few and far between – a lack that can cause physical and mental health problems.
 However, one woman has now dedicated her time to constructing a program that could viably support refugees in camps everywhere, not so much in terms of the fundamentals, but in terms of recreation, play, and enjoyable occupation where it is needed most.
 In an environment almost entirely devoid of happiness and enjoyment, Jill Maglio has devised the CircusAid program, which is very much as it says on the tin: a program dedicated to cultivating occupational engagement with the use of Circus activities.”